joscelynjean/experimental-signalr/readme.md

-# R&D Using SignalR
+# Experimenting SignalR

-This project is a small proof of concept using SignalR to have general and private chats.
-We identify ourself and then, we are part of the list of available person available for chat.
+This project is a simple experimentation of SignalR.
+Basically, we are building a chat system that is running in-memory on the server side.

 Objectives :